elastic/ecs-logging-php/CONTRIBUTING.md

 4. Rebase your changes

-    Update your local repository with the most recent code from the main repo, and rebase your branch on top of the latest master branch.
+    Update your local repository with the most recent code from the main repo, and rebase your branch on top of the latest main branch.
     We prefer your initial changes to be squashed into a single commit.
     Later,
     if we ask you to make changes,